PaperPrototype/Course-Guidebook/Detail Guidelines/english.md

 # Intro
+These guidlines are a set of problems students encounter when trying to learn, and the methods for teaching that prevent those problems.
+They are also a result of frustrations the author(s) or students experienced during learning.

-These guidelines are guides and tips not a set of rules, so if you have a better way to do something, then do it.
-Generally these guides have been taken from people like Elon Musk ("The biggest problem with education is we don't know why we are learning sonething" --Elon Musk) or are a result of frustrations the author(s) experienced during education that the want fixed.
+"The biggest problem with education is we don't know why we are learning something" --Elon Musk [Elon Musk attacks the education system](https://www.youtube.com/watch?v=UVHPHNegJNc)

-If a guideline is not clear or is redundant or hard to understand then make a new Issue so it can be fixed.
+If a guideline is not clear or is redundant or hard to understand then we would love it if you make a new Issue so it can be fixed.

 ## DETAIL_GUIDELINE_000